 Your community is one of your greatest assets.
-Community spaces can act both as a place to host a farmers market and support producers, catchers, artisans and community members.
+Community spaces can act as a place to host a farmers market while also supporting producers, catchers, artisans and community members.
 Choctaw Farms created brick-and-mortar marketplaces in their community as well as an online shop to provide local healthy foods.
-Farmers markets, mobile markets, co-operatives and monthly food box subscriptions are several ways to introduce your products into your community and to the online market as well.
-Figure 1 is designed to get you thinking about the steps for starting a farmers market to compliment your agritourism enterprise.
+Farmers markets, mobile markets, co-operatives and monthly food box subscriptions are several ways to introduce your products.
+Figure 1 is designed to get you thinking about the steps for starting a farmers market.